seahhorse/spot-it-3d/README.md

 8. Apply graph matching algorithm for geomentry-based identification using relative coordinates.
 The software initializes a complete bipartite graph, that calculates the maximum sum of the weights of the edges that span across the two disjoint groups of the complete bipartite graph.
 Three distinct methods are used to calculate a similarity score and serve as graph edge weights in our re-identification process.

 9. Estimation of targets' location in 3-dimensional space using triangulation and stereo camera methodology.
-We use disparities between the two camera frames to obtain depth estimations of the tracked targets. *In improving the accuracy of 3D coordinates, development is underway in using a simplified method adapted from Takagi, 2018.*
+We use disparities between the two camera frames to obtain depth estimations of the tracked targets.

 ## 6. Installation Guide